DirkKuhn/hydra_optuna_pruning_sweeper/README.md

 Alternatively, add the ```hydra/sweeper=OptunaPruningSweeper``` option to your command line.
 The default configuration simply consists of the default values of the ```OptunaPruningSweeper``` class in the ```optuna_pruning_sweeper.py``` module.

-The ```examples``` package includes the adapted examples provided with the original plugin.
-A more complicated deep-learning example can be found here ...

 ### Search space configuration